 LOCATION AND ACCOMMODATIONS

-The Yellow Barn Artist Residencies will take place in Putney, a historic village in southeastern Vermont.
+The Yellow Barn Artist Residencies take place in Putney, a historic village in southeastern Vermont.
 Musicians have 24-hour access to rehearsal and practice studios, which are located on Yellow Barn’s campus at the Greenwood School, just above the village.

 Yellow Barn will provide housing within the local community, and a stipend for meals.

 Additional funding to assist with travel expenses might be available.

 Yellow Barn will accept applications from ensembles and individual musicians interested in pursuing either independent or collaborative projects.
 Yellow Barn’s Artistic Director will consult with selected musicians to determine the length and shape of the residency.
 While most residencies take place over the course of one week, there is flexibility in the length of residencies and the way in which residency visits are structured.

 $50 for individuals and $100 for ensembles (non-refundable and due with application).